-My Faber Framed Mk Two BSA Otter...
+My Faber Mk Two framed BSA Otter...

 The engine was from a Triumph TR25...
 But I re-badged it "BSA"...

-Photos Otterman...2019 After all this time of not liking this bike, and I don't to this day know why.
+Photos Otterman...2019 After all this time of not liking this bike, and I don't to this day know why...
 I thought I would just have to finish it..
-It has been gnawing away at me for too long..
+It has been gnawing away at me for too long...
 So a Week spent sorting it out...
 And only really adjusting bits I did not like...
 I have come around to almost liking the bike...

 Fitting one of my Terry Weedy copy air-filter boxes, with the inlet that matches the carburettor was one big improvement, and re-bending the rear brake pedal too...
 I also lengthened the rear suspension units and that made a vast difference to how the bike sat...